-In February, 2020 the San Jacinto River Authority (SJRA) began improving the Bear Branch Gravity Main wastewater collection system in The Woodlands.
-When completed, the structural integrity of the more than 2.5 miles of pipe and associated manholes in the Village of Cochran's Crossing will be restored, preventing aquifer groundwater and stormwater from entering the collection system through possible leaking joints and manhole covers.
+In February 2020 the San Jacinto River Authority (SJRA) began improving the Bear Branch Gravity Main wastewater collection system in The Woodlands.
+When completed, the structural integrity of the 3 miles of pipe and associated manholes in the Village of Cochran's Crossing will be restored, preventing aquifer groundwater and stormwater from entering the collection system through possible leaking joints and manhole covers.

-PROJECT UPDATE JUNE 2020
+PROJECT UPDATE JULY 2020

 SJRA's construction contractor, SAK Construction, mobilized February 2020.
-Since then, SAK has installed:
+Since then, SAK has:

-- temporary access roads so that the heavy equipment can reach all of the manholes and pipes to be rehabilitated. - the first of two bypass systems so that wastewater service remains uninterrupted while the project is completed.
+- Installed temporary access roads so that the heavy equipment can reach all of the manholes and pipes to be rehabilitated - Installed the first of two bypass systems so that wastewater service remains uninterrupted while the project is completed

-In late June, SAK plans to start the cured-in-place pipe (CIPP) lining process as well as the manhole rehabilitation efforts.
+In June SAK started the cured-in-place pipe (CIPP) lining process as well as the manhole rehabilitation efforts.
 By using CIPP, SJRA will be able to significantly increase the life of our aging gravity sewer system in the most cost-effective manner that also reduces the construction schedule and impacts to the community.
-The CIPP process will be completed in smaller segments as shown below.
-SAK will be onsite 24-hours per day.
+The CIPP process is being completed in smaller segments as shown below and during these operations SAK will be onsite 24 hours per day, 7 days a week.
 Once the first half of the segments are rehabilitated, SAK will relocate the bypass to then start the second half of the project.
-Below is a map that identifies each segment, the two bypass pipelines, and the estimated construction schedule (dates subject to change).
+Below is a map that identifies each segment, the two bypass pipelines, and the estimated construction schedule.